Tetsuya3850/React-Express-Examples/todo/README.md

 ## Features

-- Todos can be read.
+- A todo can be added.
-- Todos can be added.
+- All todos can be read.
-- Todos can be deleted.
+- A todo can be deleted.

 ## Try it